jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 ## [Work in progress]

-This project seeks to make some sense out of the numerous places that contributors have made known through the website [_Una calle Salvador Allende_](http://www.abacq.org/calle/) ("_A Salvador Allende street_").
+This project seeks to make some sense out of the numerous memorial places to Salvador Allende that contributors have made known through the website [_Una calle Salvador Allende_](http://www.abacq.org/calle/) ("_A Salvador Allende street_").

 Individually, each place has their own story, but when taken together they reveal some insights on where and how Salvador Allende is commemorated around the world.
 Overall, these places don't just tell something about Allende, but also the people who made these places possible.